Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

 A crucial factor when setting up a nano-NMR experiment is that $\frms \lesssim 1$ for optimal information acquisition (see Appendix~\ref{Appendix:Qdyne} and \cite{Oviedo2020}).
 But $\frms \propto \brms\tau$, where the $\brms$ is given by the sample.
 Then, $\tau$ is relatively fixed by said condition.
-For CS the effect is negligible, but for Qdyne, whose strategy is to measure at a fast rate to accumulate correlations, a longer sequence time $\tilde\tau$ negatively affects $I_\delta^\mathrm{Qd}$ [note the $1/\tilde\tau^2$ factor in Eq.~(\ref{qdynetotalinfo})].
-In Fig.~\ref{Experiments}(c), we explore the influence that $\tilde\tau$ has on the performance of Qdyne.
-For longer-lasting correlations (larger $T_D$) more information can be sampled with Qdyne than with CS, even for larger $\tilde\tau$.
-This is reflected by the lines of constant $R_\delta$ with approximate constant slope.
-Conversely, a short diffusion time, resulting from very shallow NV centers, favors CS.
-But this is usually compensated for by the fact that, at low depth, measurements can also be significantly shortened, resulting in Qdyne being superior for most of the parameter range.
-Note that, despite these results, at very low $T_D$, the total information could still be insufficient for successful parameter estimation regardless of the protocol, as demonstrated in Fig.~\ref{Fig1}.
+For CS the effect is negligible, but for Qdyne, whose strategy is to measure at a fast rate to accumulate correlations, longer sequence times $\tilde\tau$ negatively affect $I_\delta^\mathrm{Qdyne}$ [note the $1/\tilde\tau^2$ factor in Eq.~(\ref{qdynetotalinfo})].
+In Fig.~\ref{Experiments}(c), we explore the influence of $\tilde\tau$ on the performance of Qdyne.
+For longer $T_D$ more information can be sampled with Qdyne than with CS, even for larger $\tilde\tau$.
+This is reflected by the lines of constant $R_\delta$ with approximately constant slope.
+Conversely, short diffusion times, resulting from very shallow NV centers, favor CS.
+But this is usually compensated by the shorter measurement times for NVs at low depth, resulting in Qdyne being superior for most of the parameter range.
+We note that the total information could be insufficient for parameter estimation for very low $T_D$, regardless of the protocol, as demonstrated in Fig.~\ref{Fig1}.

-\emph{Conclusions} --- Diffusion noise poses a major challenge for liquid nano-NMR, and requires refining the experimental design and data analysis for maximum information extraction.
-Here, we show theoretically and demonstrate with experiments that phase-sensitive, sequential measurements, such as Qdyne, combined with maximum likelihood estimation, significantly enhance frequency resolution for statistically polarized samples in comparison to other advanced techniques such as correlation spectroscopy.
+\textit{Conclusions.}--- Diffusion noise poses a major challenge for liquid nano-NMR, and requires refining the experimental design and data analysis for maximal information extraction.
+Here, we theoretically show theoretically and experimentally demonstrate that phase-sensitive, sequential measurements, such as Qdyne, combined with maximum likelihood estimation, can significantly enhance frequency estimation precision.
+We apply them in statistically polarized samples and compare with other advanced techniques such as correlation spectroscopy.
 We present a systematic procedure, based on the Fisher information, that allows us to both compare the protocols and optimize the sensing experiments.
 Our work is applicable to a wide variety of different platforms by changing the respective parameters to reflect the particulars of the experiment.
-Accordingly, we managed to perform the most accurate Qdyne experiments in liquid nano-NMR to date, providing a recipe towards executing efficient single NV center nano-NMR with samples of biochemical importance and resolving chemical shifts or measuring $J$-couplings at the nano-scale.
+Accordingly, we managed to perform the most accurate Qdyne experiments in liquid nano-NMR to date, providing a recipe toward executing efficient single NV nano-NMR with samples of biochemical importance and resolving chemical shifts or measuring $J$ couplings.